-I work with agencies such as
+I work with reputable agencies / service providers such as

 - Bridge Interpreting

 - Sign Language Interactions

 - ISLI (Irish Sign Language Interpreting)